rish987/trackswitch-manuform/README.md

 Using some straight edge like the edge of a table to make the initial bend, make a hook with the wire on the *black* side of the diode.
 Make a cut so that you will have enough wire to be able to wrap the hook around the lines.
-On the other side, cut again, leaving a few millimiters of wire.
+On the other side, cut again, leaving a few millimeters of wire.
 Your cut diodes should end up looking like this:

 ![Cut Diodes](images/cut-diodes.png)